-We will stagger start and finish times but this will not reduce the amount of overall teaching time.
+We will stagger start and finish times but endeavour not reduce the amount of overall teaching time.
 Parents will drop their children off at allocated times and if at all possible avoid coming onto the school grounds at drop off time.
-EYFS parents will be able to come to the inner gate at their allocated time.